agrbhuvnesh/AzSHCI-Automation/examples-dot-net/NewREADME.md

-            string resourceGroupName = "hcicluster-rg"; # Replace with your resource group name string clusterName = "HCICluster"; # Replace with your cluster name string arcSettingName = "HCIArcSettingName"; # Replace with your Arc Setting Name string extensionName = "MicrosoftMonitoringAgent"; # Replace with your extension name
+            string resourceGroupName = "hcicluster-rg"; # Replace with your resource group name string clusterName = "HCICluster"; # Replace with your cluster name string arcSettingName = "HCIArcSettingName"; # Replace with your Arc Setting Name string extensionName = "AzureMonitorWindowsAgent"; # Replace with your extension name
 ```
 3. Get Arc Extension Resource